Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-optimizer-memoization.md

 ## How this was found, and why it was invisible

-Another Claude instance, reviewing an unrelated codebase that consumes this library, noticed the optimize-before-probe pattern while reading the query layer.
+While reviewing an unrelated codebase that consumes this library, the optimize-before-probe pattern was noticed while reading the query layer.
 It was not found here.

 The reason it survived is worth recording: **not one benchmark in this repository configured an optimizer.** Every construction figure in every baseline document in this directory was measured with `Optimizer` null, while the *test* suite sets one on every observer it builds through `ExpressionObserverHelpers`.
 The suite that checks correctness used the recommended configuration; the suite that measures speed did not.
 A cost paid only under the documented recommendation was therefore unmeasurable by construction.